Greenfield Middle School Gardens Club

 Everyone worked together to take the first step in the plan.
 Two previously developed raised beds on the north side of the GMS building were raked clear of leaves, measured out and planted with garlic and herbs.
 Several of the students also cleared the area on the front side of the building to plant tulips around the brick Greenfield Middle School sign.
 The students were very enthusiastic and hard workers.
 Each were provided plants to take home to nurture and grow on their own.

 Gardens @ GMS is looking to YOU for ideas, input and inspirations.
 We have a small amount of funding to put towards plants and infrastructure.
 What should we do?
-Click here to take the survey (until March 1, 2021)
+Bring your ideas and join us!

 The beds were cleared of leaves and debris. . . charted out for planting . . .